ncatlab/nlab-content/pages/0/0/0/5/5000/content.md

 # Books in algebraic geometry

 We should limit to books which we can really recommend, either by their special content, approach or pedagogical value.
 Historically fine but outdated books are in a separate historical section below.
 The outstanding surveys may be added to the lists if they are not too specialized to minor directions: the subfields may be covered in separate lists.
-See also MathOverflow discussion [best-algebraic-geometry-text-book-other-than-hartshorne](http://mathoverflow.net/questions/2446/best-algebraic-geometry-text-book-other-than-hartshorne).
+See also MathOverflow discussions [best-algebraic-geometry-text-book-other-than-hartshorne](http://mathoverflow.net/questions/2446/best-algebraic-geometry-text-book-other-than-hartshorne), [life-after-hartshorne-the-book](http://mathoverflow.net/questions/61515/life-after-hartshorne-the-book-not-the-person)

 * table of contents
 {: toc}